dschanoeh/exif-js/readme.md

 ========

 This is a library that supports client side EXIF parsing inside the browser.
-Images are taken from the DOM and the gathered EXIF information can be used to update the page.
+Images are taken from the DOM and the gathered EXIF information is used to generate an overlay that is displayed when hovering over the image.

-The original library that does the EXIF parsing was done by @jseidelin .
+The original library that does the EXIF parsing was done by @jseidelin https://github.com/exif-js/exif-js.
 The additional script in this repository can be integrated in any website where it will process all images and add a hover overlay with the most relevant EXIF data.
 Images without EXIF information are automatically ignored.
 In the image below you can see this script in action: